mdn/curriculum/curriculum/README.md

 - Existing web developers who want to “level up” their skills, making sure their skillset is current and identifying gaps in their knowledge that they should learn more about.

-- Non-front-end web developers who have existing development experience in other areas (for example back-end web developers or native platform developers), who wish to get into front-end web development and want a guide to the topics they should learn.
+- Non-front-end web developers who have existing development experience in other areas (for example back-end web developers or platform-specific developers), who wish to get into front-end web development and want a guide to the topics they should learn.

 - Educators creating programs, units, and assessment specifications for a web-related university degree, college course, coding school course, or similar.
 Educators/course creators should aim to make their courses conform to this curriculum.